-Number of credits allocated (ECTS): 6 ECTS Name(s) of course instructor(s): Adjuct faculty
+Name(s) of course instructor(s): Charalampos Saridakis

 Course content: Customer Relationship Management is rapidly becoming an important new initiative for most companies when trying to improve their relationship marketing programs.
-Customer Relationship

-Management (CRM) can be described as a comprehensive set of processes and technologies for managing the relationships with potential and current customers and business partners across marketing, sales, and service areas regardless of the channel of distribution.
+Customer Relationship Management (CRM) can be described as a comprehensive set of processes and technologies for managing the relationships with potential and current customers and business partners across marketing, sales, and service areas regardless of the channel of distribution.
 Also, new technologies, including the Internet and CRM software tools, are providing exciting opportunities to the firm to develop and manage one-to-one relationship with its customers.
 The purpose of this course is to prepare students to deal with these changes in the corporation and the global market place - by exploring issues related to challenges of developing and managing relationship marketing strategies and programs.